 - GS1 The Shire and Council will seek sustainable townsite development by endeavouring to meet the needs of current and future generations through integrating environmental protection, social advancement and economic prosperity considerations through upholding the intent of the townsite hierarchy in its decision-making. - GS2 Delineate a settlement boundary for each townsite and future expansion areas that provide flexibility for the development of land for residential uses, however ensures protection of landscape, environmental, and economic attributes of the settlement and surrounding areas. - GS3 Promote the development of sustainable and liveable neighbourhood form which reduces energy, water and travel demand whilst ensuring safe and convenient access to services. - GS4 Provide a diverse, accessible range of public open space areas and recreation facilities to support townsite communities. - GS5 Encourage main streets to be the focus point for activity and development to encourage a sense of place. - GS6 Promote opportunities in townsites for viable tourism attractions and facilities which are compatible with and complement the Shires' environment and lifestyle. - GS7 Protect and preserve the significant heritage, indigenous and cultural values of the Shire and promote new development that respects, integrates and enhances these values. - GS8 Protect and preserve natural landscapes and natural areas.
 Promote development that respects and integrates and enhances these values.
-Support restoration and linkages of remnant vegetation areas to provide connections for a range of Fauna Species. - GS9 Implement strategies to protect and revegetate creek and river corridors through establishing riparian buffers and recommending appropriate land uses and management strategies for adjacent land. - GS10 Promote and enhance water management and conservation through requiring implementation of best practice stormwater solutions. - GS11 Support the re- opening of the Rail Line from North Greenbushes to the Bunbury Port. - GS12 Identify buffers to basic raw materials or agricultural/horticultural uses.
-Existing and proposed development areas that require a buffer to basic raw materials or rural uses will be identified on townsite strategy maps.
-The Council will generally not support proposed development or subdivision that will result in incompatible land use being located within a buffer.
+Support restoration and linkages of remnant vegetation areas to provide connections for a range of Fauna Species. - GS9 Implement strategies to protect and revegetate creek and river corridors through establishing riparian buffers and recommending appropriate land uses and management strategies for adjacent land. - GS10 Promote and enhance water management and conservation through requiring implementation of best practice stormwater solutions. - GS11 Support the re- opening of the Rail Line from North Greenbushes to the Bunbury Port. - GS12 Identify buffers to water corporation infrastructure, basic raw materials or agricultural/horticultural uses.
+Existing and proposed development areas that require a buffers will be identified on townsite strategy maps.
+The Council will generally not support